Research-Based

 What Are Probiotics?

-Our bodies are comprised of trillions of microbes that serve a variety of essential functions for our body systems.
-Often referred to as “good bugs” or “gut flora” these microbes are made up of a diverse population of viruses, bacteria, and fungi living mainly within the digestive tract, but can also be found in other areas of our body and on our skin.
-Known as the microbiome, this diverse group of microbes has been studied for their beneficial effects on gut health, immune health, brain health, heart health, and more.
+Our bodies contain trillions of microbes that perform essential functions throughout our body systems.
+Often called “good bugs” or “gut flora,” these microbes comprise a diverse population of viruses, bacteria, and fungi living primarily within the digestive tract, though they also inhabit other areas of our body and skin.
+This diverse community, known as the microbiome, has been extensively studied for its beneficial effects on gut health, immune function, brain health, cardiovascular health, and more.

-To best support your microbiome, it’s encouraged to consume probiotic and prebiotic food sources.
-Probiotics are foods that contain live microorganisms that help contribute to the diversity of your gut flora.
-You can find good sources of probiotics in fermented foods such as yogurt, kefir, kimchi, miso, sauerkraut, and more.
+To optimally support your microbiome, experts recommend consuming probiotic and prebiotic food sources.
+Probiotics are foods containing live microorganisms that enhance the diversity of your gut flora.
+Excellent probiotic sources include fermented foods such as yogurt, kefir, kimchi, miso, and sauerkraut.

 yogurt for probiotics

-Prebiotics consists of indigestible fibers that act as a food source of prebiotics.
-Good prebiotic food sources include chicory root, dandelion greens, Jerusalem artichoke, garlic, onions, and more.
-You can also choose probiotic and prebiotic supplements if you have difficulty getting these food sources into your diet.
+Prebiotics consist of indigestible fibers that serve as food for probiotics.
+Quality prebiotic sources include chicory root, dandelion greens, Jerusalem artichoke, garlic, and onions.
+You can also choose probiotic and prebiotic supplements if incorporating these foods into your diet proves challenging.

 What Causes Acne?

-Acne can result when the pores of your skin become blocked with oil, bacteria, or dead skin cells, resulting in an inflamed pustule often called a pimple, zit, or blemish.
-Those who are at more of a risk of developing acne include the following:
+Acne develops when skin pores become blocked with oil, bacteria, or dead skin cells, creating inflamed pustules commonly called pimples, zits, or blemishes.
+Those at higher risk of developing acne include:

 • Oily skin type